Full Mouth Reconstruction: The Pathway to Success

 Free Success Guide from Burbank Dental Lab

-Using this information, a functional wax-up can be created that meets the specified requirements.
-The wax-up can be made using either the traditional chemical impression method or a digital scan.
+Using this information, a functional wax-up that meets the specified requirements can be created.
+The wax-up can be made using the traditional chemical impression method or a digital scan.

 Once the wax-up is finished, the following is submitted to the patient for approval.